-Go-To-Market Expert, Michael Phelan on Architecting GTM Strategies
+Go-to-Market Expert, Michael Phelan, on Architecting GTM Strategies

 Although you often hear about go-to-market (GTM) strategies associated with manufacturers and product-focused companies, GTM plans can also be linked to professional services.
-For instance, back in 1971, Southwest Airlines used a massive GTM strategy to reposition itself as the low-fare airline.
+For instance, back in 1971, Southwest Airlines used a massive GTM strategy to reposition itself as a low-fare airline.
 The strategy worked because Southwest simplified its product in several important ways, including:

-- Flying point-to-point routes.
+- Flying point-to-point routes

-- Offering only one class of travel.
+- Offering only one class of travel

-- Doing away with free refreshments and passenger lounges.
+- Doing away with free refreshments and passenger lounges

-- Maintaining a 10-minute average turnaround at the gate.
+- Maintaining a 10-minute average turnaround at the gate

-- Utilizing smaller, secondary airports, which are cheaper and faster than the main hubs.
+- Utilizing smaller, secondary airports, which are cheaper and faster than the main hubs

-- Selling directly to customers.
+- Selling directly to customers

-With low prices, the planes were usually full and, with costs pared down, the system worked like clockwork.
+With low prices, the planes were usually full, and, with costs pared down, the system worked like clockwork.
 Essentially, Southwest discovered how to automate the airline industry just as Ford had automated car-making.
 The result?
 Southwest, almost single-handedly, created a mass market for air travel.

-GTM plans address how to execute on a specific growth strategy, and because they’re so laser-focused, many companies don’t have in-house GTM strategists.
+GTM plans address how to execute a specific growth strategy, and because they’re so laser-focused, many companies don’t have in-house GTM strategists.
 But having the right plan can absolutely make or break the successful launch of a new product or service.
 So, what’s a business in transition to do?

-We recently caught up with Michael Phelan, founder of Go-To-Market Pros, about his GTM expertise, specifically aiming to get his expert take on how B2B companies can leverage GTM strategies to drive meaningful business results.
+We recently caught up with Michael Phelan, founder of Go-To-Market Pros, about his GTM expertise, specifically aiming to get his take on how B2B companies can leverage GTM strategies to drive meaningful business results.

 Q | Tell us about your background as a go-to-market strategist.
 How does your consultancy approach business needs differently than a big consulting firm?

-I’ve held positions such as VP of Sales, CMO, and Business Unit Head for Staples, Reebok, Student Advantage, Polaroid and PlumChoice.
+I’ve held positions such as VP of Sales, CMO, and Business Unit Head for Staples, Reebok, Student Advantage, Polaroid, and PlumChoice.
 Six years ago, I founded Go-to-Market Pros to help companies develop and execute smarter GTM strategies and plans.

 Most consulting companies take a hands-off approach, delivering complex decks or reports with no action or execution.
 My firm not only works with a client’s team to figure out a strategy, but we become a true partner.
 We come in-house and deliver increased revenue by working closely alongside businesses’ sales and marketing teams.
 In many cases, I take on a frontline role in driving revenue too.
 This includes securing key prospect meetings and helping to manage sales all the way through.
 I set the strategy and execute on the plan until the internal team is trained and confident enough to take it on themselves.